-The Collaborative Care Program is a community-centred approach to addressing the primary health care challenges in remote and rural NSW.
+The Collaborative Care Program is a community-centred approach to addressing the health care challenges in rural and regional NSW.
 These challenges include the recruitment and retention of health practitioners, financial sustainability of health services, and continuity of care.
 The Program works with local health professionals and communities to create a primary healthcare access model that fits their needs.
 It does this by bringing communities from neighbouring areas together to develop shared priorities and solutions.
 The Collaborative Care Program is an extension of RDN’s town-based health planning approach which has proven successful for more than 30 years.

-The Collaborative Care Program adopts a step-by-step approach to community-based primary healthcare planning.
+The Collaborative Care Program adopts a step-by-step approach to community-based primary health care planning.
 The coordinating organisations form a project team that guides their communities through the five planning phases shown below.
 Community engagement and empowerment is a central part of each step.

 1. Investigate needs: What are the primary health care needs in the community?